The simplest way to improve speed – upgrade!

 If you just want the maximum speed, you can upgrade your plan to Big Plan or even Enterprise Plan.

-Big Plan has the 5 jobs importing data in parallel.
+Big Plan has the 5 threads importing data in parallel.

-Enterprise Plan has 10 jobs importing data in parallel.
+Enterprise Plan has 10 (or more) threads importing data in parallel.

 That gives a significant boost on the speed.